Medically reviewed by Drugs.com. Last updated on Dec 1, 2021.

 Hydrochlorothiazide is a white to off-white, crystalline powder which is slightly soluble in water but freely soluble in sodium hydroxide solution.

-Accuretic is available for oral use as fixed combination tablets in three strengths of quinapril with hydrochlorothiazide: 10 mg with 12.5 mg (Accuretic 10/12.5), 20 mg with 12.5 mg (Accuretic 20/12.5), and 20 mg with 25 mg (Accuretic 20/25).
+Accuretic is available for oral use as fixed combination tablets in three strengths of quinapril with hydrochlorothiazide: 10 mg (equivalent to 10.832 mg Quinapril Hydrochloride) with 12.5 mg (Accuretic 10/12.5), 20 mg (equivalent to 21.664 mg Quinapril Hydrochloride) with 12.5 mg (Accuretic 20/12.5), and 20 mg (equivalent to 21.664 mg Quinapril Hydrochloride) with 25 mg (Accuretic 20/25).
 Inactive ingredients: candelilla wax, crospovidone, hydroxypropyl cellulose, hypromellose, iron oxide red, iron oxide yellow, lactose, magnesium carbonate, magnesium stearate, polyethylene glycol, povidone, and titanium dioxide.

 Accuretic - Clinical Pharmacology